Avast VPN vs. NordVPN

 - Seven-day free trial: Industry disruptors need a way to get you to try their products.
 Avast’s solution: a full seven-day trial for absolutely no cost.
 There are no data or speed limits.
 This is the full version of the VPN.
 That means you can check out Avast without making any sort of commitment.

 - Better customer service: If you have worked with VPNs in the past, you know very few of them offer customer support by phone.
 Avast didn’t start out as a VPN, though, so the company doesn’t work like other VPNs.
-You can get customer support 24/7, and you can choose between live online help or a phone connection.
+You can get customer support 24/7, and you can choose between live online help or chatting over the phone.
+NordVPN only has live chat and email support.
+But they prefer if you find the answer for yourself in their Help Center.

 Pro Tip: You’ll want to take note not only of how many devices you can install a VPN on, but also how many devices you can use it on at the same time — a feature known as simultaneous connections.